RuvaKachhia/AI-Trading-Bot/README.md

 The bot didn't poll — every action was APScheduler-cron-triggered, so the process was mostly idle between events.

-**Post-experiment**, the EC2 is terminated.
-The dashboard now serves from Vercel (https://ai-trading-bot-archive.vercel.app) against a frozen snapshot of the SQLite DB and the per-call AI logs, both committed to the `experiment-archive` and `vercel-deploy` branches of this repo.

 ### Tech stack